ascribe/amazon-aws-tools/README.md

 You can use a shell script that when run using a cron, a time based job scheduler which will do the sync periodically at fixed times, dates, or intervals.
 Please refer the link to how to create a cron job: <br>
 http://www.thesitewizard.com/general/set-cron-job.shtml

+### Best practices

+- Tag EBS Volumes
+        Indicate name of the instance and purpose (boot, database, etc) so you know what that available state volume was used for!

+- Power Down for the Weekend
+        Turn off your development environment during the weekends, holidays or when is not in use to save some bucks.

+- Throw out unattached IP Addresses
+        Remember that an Elastic IP address when not in use will be charged for every hour it is not attached to an instance.

+- Replace Outdated S3 Objects with Glacier
+        You don't have to delete out of date S3 objects.
+        AWS S3 has an automated process that allows you to transfer objects over to Glacier.